 Director, Institute of Life and Earth Sciences and Director, The Gibraltar Museum

 Professor Finlayson is based at the Gibraltar Museum, where he is Director, Chief Scientist and Curator.
 He is an evolutionary ecologist and his main areas of research are the biogeography of hominins, avian biogeography and evolutionary ecology.
 He has published widely in peer-reviewed journals and has written a number of books.
-In 2001 Clive was made Adjunct Professor in the Department of Anthropology at the University of Toronto and was elected a Member at the Academia Europaea in 2010.
+In 2001 Clive was made Adjunct Professor in the Department of Anthropology at the University of Toronto, and was elected a Member at the Academia Europaea in 2010, and appointed a Beacon Professor of the University of Gibraltar in 2019.

 Dr Geraldine Finlayson